We're about to learn how to write a resume, but think about this, first:

 |I am a customer support specialist eager to become an field technician.
 I don't have experience in field work, but past coworkers have said that I am a quick learner.
 I am highly motivated because I enjoy being outside for work rather than behind a desk at a cubicle.|

 See the differences here?
-The company is taking a greater chance by hiring someone without exact experience—in this case, a support specialist for a technician role.
+The company is taking a greater chance by hiring someone without exact experience.

-Resume Tip: If you noticed, both “wrong” examples above also used the first-person.
-This may be okay for your cover letter, but avoid it on your resume.
+Resume Tip: If you noticed, both "wrong" examples above used the first-person.
+Avoid this on your resume.

 Check out our guide to understand more how to craft the perfect resume objective.

-Zety’s online resume builder will give you tips and examples on how to write a resume summary or objective.
-You can easily copy them straight into your resume, saving you a ton of resume writing time and allowing you to rest assured that you got it right.
+Our resume builder (you can create your resume here) will give you tips and examples on how to write your resume summary, objective, and any other section.
+You can easily copy them straight into your resume - it will save you a ton of time.

 Detail Your Work Experience on a Resume